arthurxavierx/purescript-react-native/docs/React/Native.md

 image :: Array Props -> ReactElement
 ```

-Create an `Image` element with props and no children elements.
+Create an `Image` element with props and no child elements.